binafy/laravel-user-monitoring/README.md

 ## Authentication Monitoring

 Have you ever thought about monitoring the entry and exit of users of your application?
 Now you can :) <br>
-If you want to monitor users when login or logout in your application, you need migrate the migrations and go to config file and change true for monitoring authentication.
+If you want to monitor users when login or logout of your application, you need to migrate the migrations and go to the config file and change true for monitoring authentication.

 ```php
 'authentication_monitoring' => [